vicentinileonardo/projectschain/notes.md

 - rimane invece il mapping: mapping(string => bool) private _hashes;
 - un require usato tante volte l’ho messo come funzione

-- enabling the compiler optimizer and setting the runs: 1,
+- enabling the compiler optimizer and setting the runs to 1 so even if a function is called once it will be optimized

 # Chainlink